-In 2017, he will complete a work for solo organ (Fantasia on ‘Haec Dies’) commissioned by the London Festival of Contemporary Church Music, as well as being Composer in Residence at the Three Choirs Festival at St. Cyprian’s Cathedral, Kimberley, South Africa.
-His specially-commissioned new Responses – St. Cyprian will be premiered at this Festival in October.
+For 2017, he completed a work for solo organ (Fantasia on ‘Haec Dies‘) commissioned by the London Festival of Contemporary Church Music, which was broadcast live on BBC Radio 3.
+He will also be Composer in Association at the Kimberley Festival of Voices, at St. Cyprian’s Cathedral, Kimberley, South Africa.
+His specially-commissioned new Responses – St. Cyprian will be premiered at this Festival in October 2017.

-Thereafter he will be commencing work on his latest commission, a Sonata for Piano, for the English pianist, Duncan Honeybourne.
+He has also just completed his latest commission, the Sonata for Piano, for the English pianist, Duncan Honeybourne.

 Five new CDs are currently in production, of which two feature his works exclusively.